exakat/php-dictionary/dictionary/graph-database.ini.rst

 A graph database is a database server that organize data in a network, rather than as tables.

-PHP is able to connect to many grpah databases, including: Neo4j, Gremlin, Cassetc.
+PHP is able to connect to many graph databases, including Neo4j, Gremlin, etc.

 Graph databases are close to RDF triple stores, which store data as a triplet: origin, destination and link type.